Karsten-Sievert/LangLab/README.md

     * Play first language
     * Record second language,
     * rate, recalculate scores
-    * Play seconds language as confirmation,
+    * Play seconds language as confirmation

+This app will not have bundled audio files.
+It will be tested against many freely available training material, though.